finelogistics/opentdd-arch-notes/README.md

 https://openttd.org

-Source code has more than 27k commits and the project origins.
+Source code has more than 27k commits and the project origins from the ingenius idea of Chris Sawyer's Transport Tycoon Deluxe.

 # Developers